On the $\alpha$-lazy version of Markov chains in estimation and testing problems: Preliminaries

-Let $\Omega$ be a finite state space.
-Denote $d=|\Omega|$ and $[d] = \{1,2,\ldots,d\}$.
-Without loss, $\Omega=[d]$.
-We shall henceforth assume that $d\geq 2$.
+Let $\Omega$ be a finite state space which we assume without loss to be equal to $[d] = \{1,2,\ldots,d\}$ where $2\leq d\in\N$.
 We denote by $\M_d$ the set of all $d\times d$ row-stochastic matrices and refer to elements of $\M_d$ as \emph{Markov chains}.
 For a matrix $M$ of size $d\times d$ and $i,j\in[d]$ we write $M(i,j)$ for the entry at the $i$th row and the $j$th column of $M$.
 Recall that a Markov chain $M$ is called \emph{irreducible} if for every $i,j\in[d]$ there exists $t\in\N$ such that $M^t(i,j)>0$.
-The \emph{period} of a state $i\in [d]$ is defined as If a Markov chain is irreducible, all its states share the same period (\citet[Lemma 1.6]{levin2017markov}).
-In this case, the \emph{periodicity} of the Markov chain is defined as the period of one of its states.
-If the periodicity is $1$, the Markov chain is said to be \emph{aperiodic} and otherwise \emph{periodic}.
+The \emph{period} of a state $i\in [d]$ is defined as If a Markov chain $M$ is irreducible, all its states share the same period (\citet[Lemma 1.6]{levin2017markov}).
+In this case, the \emph{periodicity} of $M$ is defined as the period of one of its states.
+If the periodicity is $1$, then $M$ is said to be \emph{aperiodic} and otherwise \emph{periodic}.
 Irreducible and aperiodic Markov chains are called \emph{ergodic}.